Margarete Tietz: Postwar

 In 1948, after World War II, Margarete Tietz emigrated from Palestine to the United States.

 Hertha Kraus, a social scientist and Quaker who had also fled Cologne, asked Margarete Tietz to help move an old people's home for refugees from Europe from New York to Newark.
 As she had done in Germany and the Netherlands, Margarete Tietz assisted sick and elderly citizens, especially refugees and survivors of the Holocaust.
 She established a social foundation in her name and took over the management of various social institutions.
 At New York University she deepened her knowledge in the field of gerontology.
 She founded the Margaret Tietz Nursing & Rehabilitation Center, where – similar to the Riehler Heimstätten housing project conceived by Hertha Kraus in Cologne – residents of different denominations could live in a complex with a residential home, nursing homes and a care area for people with physical and mental disabilities.

 Death

-Margarete Tietz died on February 26, 1972, at the age of 84, while on a visiting trip to London.
+Margarete Tietz died on February 26, 1972, at the age of 84, while on a visit to London.